Jzbonner/programming-cs/DSA-Workbook/Algorithms/Factorial.md

 ## Factorial
-Whe you factorialize a number you are multiplying that number by each consecutive number minus one.
+When you factorialize a number you are multiplying that number by each consecutive number minus one.
 For instance the Factorialization of 5 would look like:

 ```
 5! = 5 x 4 x 3 x 2 x 1 ==> 120
 ```

 ### Theoretical and Real Life Use
-In Javascript Factorials are typically written in either an iterative or recursive process.
+In JavaScript Factorials are typically written in either an iterative or recursive process.
 The iterative methods employ the use of a FOR or WHILE loop, while the recursive method can employ memoization for maximum efficiency.
 Let's look at the instance of using a FOR loop to factorialize a number *(num)*:

 ```javascript
 function factorialize(num) {